News & Events

 Green bonds have rapidly become a key instrument in climate finance, yet their implementation in cities—characterized by dense populations, systemic inequalities, and high climate vulnerabilities—requires careful attention to climate justice principles.

 Following COP29, ClimateFiGS postdoctoral researcher Dr. Gabriela Alberola joined a virtual “Out of the box” conversation organized by the Centre for Humanitarian Action on “Climate Finance – What’s In it for Humanitarians?”
-Watch the recording here: https://www.chaberlin.org/en/event/out-of-the-box-climate-finance-whats-in-it-for-humanitarians/
+Watch the recording here.

 of Climate Finance in the Global South